 In addition, there is a risk that new international sanctions and new countersanctions measures may curtail the ability of our brokerage customers who are Russian persons to trade through non-Russian accounts or in non-Russian securities, or our ability to facilitate any trading through our non-Russian subsidiaries or indirectly via FST Belize.
 If investment activity by Russian holders of foreign trading accounts is restricted, this could have a material adverse effect on our revenues.
+For example, on November 2, 2023, OFAC imposed sanctions on a brokerage firm that provides access for investors to the international stock markets, a subsidiary of which entity has omnibus cash and/or brokerage accounts at our Freedom EU, Freedom Global and Freedom Bank KZ subsidiaries.
+These accounts currently hold a significant volume of securities but have not historically accounted for a material part of our revenue.
+We are currently taking appropriate action to identify and block and/or freeze the accounts which are affected by these sanctions where required and are evaluating and assessing the potential consequences of such sanctions for our business with this entity, including the implications of any applicable wind-down general license and other specific licenses or guidance in the form of FAQs or otherwise that may be issued by OFAC in the future

 The Russia-Ukraine conflict has also had, and may continue to have, adverse effects on our results of operations related to proprietary trading.
-For example, during the year ended March 31, 2023 we sold 7,500,000 shares in the SPB Exchange that we owned and realized a loss from the divestiture in the amount of \$73.4 million.
+For example, during the fiscal year ended March 31, 2023 we sold 7,500,000 shares in the SPB Exchange that we owned and realized a loss from the divestiture in the amount of \$73.4 million.
 We attribute this loss to a combination of factors, including the heightened market uncertainty and increased volatility caused by the Russia-Ukraine conflict and its geopolitical consequences.

 On October 19, 2022, the President of Ukraine signed a decree enacting a decision of the National Security and Defense Council of Ukraine (NSDC) on the application of personal special economic and other restrictive measures (sanctions) against more than 1,300 companies and more than 2,500 individuals.
 Freedom UA's brokerage license was suspended for a period of five years and its assets frozen by the Ukrainian authorities following its inclusion on the sanctions list.
 The lists of companies and individuals sanctioned included both Freedom UA and Timur Turlov, in his personal capacity.
 In addition, the list included our two former Russian subsidiaries, which have since been divested.
 We note that all persons on the Russian list of Forbes entrepreneurs for 2021 were included.
 In 2021 Mr. Turlov was on this Forbes list and still had Russian citizenship (in the appendix to the presidential decree there is a reference to Mr. Turlov's Russian citizenship.
-We note that, prior to June 2022, Mr. Turlov was a Russian citizenship and is now a citizen of Kazakhstan.
-We have been in continuous negotiations with the presidential administration of Ukraine seeking to have Freedom UA and Mr. Turlov removed from the sanctions list.
+We note that, prior to June 2022, Mr. Turlov was a Russian citizen.
+As from June 2022, Mr. Turlov renounced his Russian citizenship and is now a citizen of Kazakhstan.
+We have made a series of efforts seeking to have Freedom UA and Mr. Turlov removed from the sanctions list.
 In addition, we have contributed approximately \$11.7 million to humanitarian relief efforts in Ukraine through charitable funds.
 In view of the ongoing uncertainty related to Freedom UA, the management of the Company has determined that starting from April 1, 2023 the Company does not maintain effective control over Freedom UA.
 Accordingly, Freedom UA has not been consolidated in the Company's consolidated financial statements in this quarterly report.